davidrihtarsic/myLinuxNotes/myLinuxNotes.md

     sudo powertop   auto tune

-## To do
-da se program sam zažene...

 # PRELOAD (deamon service)
 preload is a program written by Behdad Esfahbod which runs as a daemon and records statistics about usage of programs using Markov chains; files of more frequently used programs are, during a computer's spare time, loaded into memory.
 This results in faster startup times as less data needs to be fetched from disk.